A food lover’s guide to the Camino

 Being a fellow foraging enthusiast, when I first read about the Edible Camino I couldn’t help but be intrigued so Tomar and Courtney hopped on the Skype machine to tell us all about their journey and goals.
 Both parties agree that the walking is the best part.
 Tomar describes the Camino Frances as a cultural route and says “…you find that in Spain there is a lot of culture, no matter where you go”.
 You can listen to our full conversation in the podcast below.
 Some of the sound may sound a little muffled but we are delighted to let you know that Tomar and Courtney are once again off on an adventure, starting in Porto and so were filming outdoors, on location.

-You can get your copy of the Edible Camino on amazon and if you would like more information on any of the Camino routes you can contact one of our Travel Specialists.
+If you’re a food lover, you can get your copy of the Edible Camino on amazon and if you would like more information on any of the Camino routes you can contact one of our Travel Specialists.